TeamPorcupine/ProjectPorcupine/CONTRIBUTING.md

 That's it!
 Following these guidelines will ensure that your additions are approved quickly and integrated into the project.
 Thanks for your contribution!

+## File Formats

+In the primary GIT repo, we will only accept files in these formats:

+### Images

+Images should be in a compressed, ready-to share format like PNG or JPEG.
+The original Photoshop/GIMP/etc... files are not to be commited to the repository.
+However, hosting the originals somewhere (like a public Google Drive folder) as a reference would be appreciated (but not required).

+### Sound Files & Music

+As per Issue #795, we have standardized on the open-source friendly OGG audio format, as opposed to MP3 or uncompressed WAV files.
+Small sound effects that are played frequently should likely be set to "Decompress on Load" in Unity's inspector, whereas longer sounds (such as songs) should not be.
+Hosting the original, uncompressed WAV files somewhere (like a public Google Drive folder) as a reference would be appreciated (but not required).